 Doing Business with MDC

 The Purchasing Department staff is interested in vendor representatives making sales calls.
 Sales calls on individual departments are allowed; however, appointments should be made in advance and departments are not allowed to purchase materials at the time a sales call is made.
 Accordingly, salespersons can make an appointment to meet with Purchasing Department personnel Monday through Friday, 9:30 to 11:30 a.m. and 1:30 to 3:30 p.m.
-When making sales calls to the Purchasing Department, an appointment is recommended.
+When making sales calls to the Purchasing Department, an appointment is highly recommended.
 If you need to cancel an appointment, you should notify the buyer of this cancellation as soon as possible.

-A vendor may be temporarily or permanently removed from the vendor list as a result of:
+A supplier may be temporarily or permanently removed from the supplier list as a result of:

 Bid openings are open to the public.
 Vendors may attend the openings on the scheduled date and time announced on the MDC Bidnet Direct website.
 Since bids are a matter of public record, they may be viewed by vendors at any time; however, an appointment must be made with the buyer to review any bid results.
 Bid results may be given by phone, but the Purchasing Department takes no responsibility for any errors which may occur during the conversation.

 The College has established a procedure which authorizes College employees to purchase goods and services under $1,000 utilizing a "Visa" Purchasing Card.
 Individuals who have been authorized to make these types of purchases will contact the vendor, request the items or services required and provide the vendor their purchasing card number.
 Individuals may place orders in person, by phone, fax or on a secured internet site.
 Orders may be picked up or shipped to the person placing the order.